rochellegb/FlowerShopInventory/README.md

 Using Command Prompt:
 1. Run Command Prompt.
+2. Go to the virtual environment by commanding PycharmProjects\FlowerInventory\venv\Scripts\activate
 2. Change Directory to the PycharmProjects\FlowerShopInventory
 3. Type "python app.py" then Enter
 4. Visit the website on python localhost http://127.0.0.1:5000/